 We value the opinions of all our patients, therefore we welcome any suggestions you may have.
-Please feel free to let us know your suggestions by writing into Caroline Eggleston, the Practice Manager, or by emailing the practice [email protected] and marking it for the attention of Caroline Eggleston.
+Please feel free to let us know your suggestions by writing into Christian Jennings, the Business Practice Manager, or by emailing the practice [email protected] and marking it for the attention of Christian Jennings.

 We operate a complaints procedure as part of the NHS system for dealing with complaints.
 This practice complaints procedure meets the national criteria.
 Its best to tell a member of staff as soon as possible after a difficulty arises and then we can try and sort out those difficulties for you.

 In the first instance please contact a Team Leader.
 They may be able to resolve your issue for you.
 In instances where they are unable to help, the Team Leader will explain the procedure to you, and make sure that your complaint is dealt with promptly.
 Formal complaints do not have to be made in writing by sending a letter to the practice via post or uploading a document on our website.
 Any verbal expression of dissatisfaction which cannot be resolved within 24 hours should be handled under the complaints regulations and a written record of the concerns drawn up by the practice and shared with the complainant.
-This will then be managed in conjunction with Caroline Eggleston, the Practice Manager.
+This will then be managed in conjunction with Christian Jennings, the Practice Manager.

 You need to make a complaint within 12 months of the incident you want to complain about, or within 12 months of when you discover that a problem has occurred.

 What we cannot deal with